TheCraftySlayer/prophet_forecast/README.md

 The results, including forecasts and plots, will be saved in the specified output directory.
 The exported Excel report now includes predictions for the previous 14 business days along with a forecast for the next business day.
+A naive baseline forecast for the same 14-day window and corresponding MAE, RMSE, and MAPE metrics are also included.